mjmsmith/gcdobjc/README.md

 * Organize the flat C API into appropriate classes.
 * Use intention-revealing names to distinguish between synchronous and asynchronous functions.
-* Use more convenient arguments such as NSTimeIntervals.
+* Use more convenient arguments such as time intervals.
 * Add convenience methods.

 ## Usage